dontMashMe/dp-203/chapter4-serverless_sql_pools.md

 ```

 #### Querying partitioned data
-Parquets are often partitioned by splitting across multiple files in subfolders that reflect the partitioning criteria.
+Parquets are often partitioned by splitting across multiple files in sub-folders that reflect the partitioning criteria.

 For example, suppose you need to efficiently process sales order data, and often need to filter based on the year and month in which orders were placed.
 You could partition the data using folders, like this: